La Oreja de Van Gogh: Fronted by Amaia Montero (1996–2007, 2025-present)

+On 31 December 2025, the band released their first single in over four years and the first with Amaia as lead singer since her return, "Todos Estamos Bailando La Misma Canción," produced and mixed by Paco Salazar and recorded at Higain Studios near Donosti.

 Fronted by Leire Martínez (2008–2024)

 The group in 2013 at the Gibraltar Music Festival.

 In 2007, Amaia Montero left the group and Xabi, Pablo, Álvaro and Haritz held an audition for a new vocalist.

 In July 2008, Leire Martínez, a contestant on Factor X, joined the band as lead singer.
 The song "El Último Vals" was the first single of their album A las cinco en el Astoria.
 In 2009, they released Nuestra casa a la izquierda del tiempo, which consisted of re-recordings of their older songs with Martinez, the new vocalist, plus one new song.

 Their next studio album was Cometas por el cielo, released in 2011, with the first single sharing the name of the album.
 By then, the band had sold more than 8 million albums worldwide.
 In 2013, they released a live album called Primera Fila, a live recording of previous songs as well as some new tracks including the single "El primer día del resto de mi vida".

 In 2016, they released El planeta imaginario, with a tour starting that December.
-On April 13, 2020, the group released "Abrázame", the first single of their new album, Un susurro en la tormenta, that was released in September 2020.
-On July 2, the band released another song, "Te pareces tanto a mí".
+On 13 April 2020, the group released "Abrázame", the first single of their new album, Un susurro en la tormenta, that was released in September 2020.
+On 2 July, the band released another song, "Te pareces tanto a mí".

 In October 2024, Leire and the group parted ways.